Zoonoses Associated with Rodents – Wild

 This document provides information on various diseases that can be passed from wild mice, voles, deer mice, gophers, cotton rats, kangaroo rats, squirrels, ground squirrels, marmots, woodchucks, beaver, muskrat, porcupines, and other wild rodent species to people.
 Often these diseases do not make the animal appear sick but can cause serious illness in humans.
 Persons with specific medical conditions such as a chronic illness, immunodeficiency and pregnancy may be at higher risk of developing disease or complications from a zoonotic disease and should consult with their physician before working with animals.
-Rodents that are captured from wild populations and /or are housed outdoors may carry zoonotic diseases.
+Rodents that are captured from wild populations and/or are housed outdoors may carry zoonotic diseases.
 Zoonotic diseases associated with wild rodents include rat bite fever, tularemia, hantavirus, lymphocytic choriomeningitis virus, other arenavirus infections, leptospirosis, salmonellosis, yersiniosis, pathogenic E. coli infections, campylobacterosis, giardiasis, and Lyme disease.
 Additional information on zoonotic diseases can be found on the Center for Disease Control and Prevention Website, Healthy Pets, Healthy People.

-Salmonellosis, yersiniosis, pathogenic E. coli infections and campylobacterosis are acquired by contact and accidental ingestion of fecal material from infected rodents.
-Animals infected with these diseases may have diarrhea but some may show no symptoms of disease.
+Salmonellosis, pathogenic E. coli infections, campylobacterosis, and giardiasis are acquired by contact and accidental ingestion of fecal material from infected rodents.
+Animals infected with these diseases may have diarrhea, but some may show no symptoms of disease.
 Any animal with diarrhea should be suspected of having a zoonotic disease.
 Symptoms in people include diarrhea, vomiting, and abdominal cramps.
 Yersiniosis is acquired through bites from infected fleas or from contact with body fluids from infected animals.
 Symptoms of yersiniosis in people can include high fever and chills, headache, malaise, and swollen lymph nodes.

 Wild-caught & outdoor-housed rodents are much more likely to carry these infections than those raised and housed in a laboratory setting.